DoTheEvo/veeam-prometheus-grafana/README.md

 * [Grafana](https://grafana.com/)

-A powershell script periodicly runs on machines running Veeam, gathering information about the backup-jobs using Get-VBRJob cmdlet.<br>
+A powershell script periodicly runs on machines running Veeam, gathering information about the backup-jobs using Get-VBRJob cmdlet.
-This info gets pushed to a prometheus pushgateway.<br>
-Grafana dashboard then visualizes the information.
+This info gets pushed to a prometheus pushgateway, where it get scraped in to prometheus.
+Grafana dashboard then visualizes the gathered information.

 ![dashboard_pic](https://i.imgur.com/hek3Y7D.png)